Getty Images/iStockphoto

 Examples of collaborative CRM systems

-• Copper is a collaborative CRM system for small businesses that integrates with Google Workspace.
-Customer data is stored in a single location, allowing everyone in the organization to use a central hub to access customer data.
+• Copper.
+This collaborative CRM system for small businesses can integrate with Google Workspace.
+It stores customer data in a single location, giving everyone in the organization a central hub to access customer data.

 Next Steps